bbc/http-transport-emf-stats/README.md

 }
 ```

-if either the cache emitter is enabled and a response is received.
+if either the cache is enabled or a response is received.

-Middle